celinahjroh/aachen_bus_stop_optimization/README.md

-# Cost-Aware Bus-Stop Placement in Aachen
+# Optimizing Public Transport Coverage in Aachen: Budget-Constrained and Equity-Constrained Bus Stop Location Models

 Optimisation code for a study that turns a validated *p*-median analysis of bus-stop placement in Aachen into a decision-ready investment framework.
 The